 For inquiries or in case of any uncertainties, please contact us under email@example.com.

-Because we shall have to fully prepay all suppliers far in advance, we require your full prepayment of the tour (minus the deposit) by latest two months before tour start.
+Because we shall have to fully prepay all suppliers far in advance, we require your full prepayment of the tour (minus the deposit) by the latest two months before the tour start.

 Please note that the following cancellation fees apply in the case that you are obliged to cancel the reservations for the tour at last minute: